 My interest in the environment has created personal fulfillment, as well as an e-Tribe for me.
-I know this will not suit others, but it works for me, within the framework of my personality and trauma.
+I know this will not suit others, but it works for me.
 The online world can be volatile, but it also offers a place where we can be drawn to each other because of our commonalities and passions.
 And I have to say that my followers are special beautiful people.

 My husband is forever saying to me, “People have too much access to you.”
 This has been the story of my life.
 Craving other people’s approval, means we expose ourselves, hoping for a friendly pat of approval, but often it allows the ‘kick the puppy’ phenomenon to rear its cruel head.
-If we can approve of ourselves, then we will enjoy our own company, and need the approval of others and in my case, I have implemented a zero tolerance for disrespect.
+If we can approve of ourselves, then we will enjoy our own company, and rely less on the approval of others and in my case, I have implemented a zero tolerance for disrespect.

-I imagine some people will be upset by my views and keen to tell me all the wonderful virtues of friendship, but I already know.
-It is not being able to have it, that has caused me to create my ‘Plan B’ for happiness.
+I imagine some people will be keen to tell me all the wonderful virtues of friendship, but I already know.
+It is not being able to enjoy it, without painful complications, that has caused me to create my ‘Plan B’ for happiness.
 Please read my memoir to understand the full context of how hard I tried to make ‘Plan A’ work.
-I do still have the occasional social encounter.
-I still value and appreciate friendship, but this puppy is always on high alert for a swift kick to come her way.
+I do still value the occasional social encounter, but this puppy is always on high alert for a swift kick to come her way.

 The opportunity cost for you may be different if you have less trauma in your history than I. It depends what is more important to you.
 If companionship is high priority, it may be worth the risk.
 Is personal peace more important?
 Then the risk may not be worth it.
 Each of us is entitled to do our own risk analysis and make the decisions we feel are best for us.

-The problems with my life were not lack of company or external approval, it was always seeking validation elsewhere because I never thought I was good enough, which prompted me to push myself onto others.
-I eroded the joy of many potential good times, with my anxiety about rejection.
-But I have really changed my attitude.
-I have removed so much resentment from my life and replaced it with gratitude.
+My social problems, I finally realized, were not my lack of company or external approval, it was always seeking validation elsewhere because I never thought I was good enough, which prompted me to push myself onto others.
+I eroded the joy of many potential good times, with self-doubt and anxiety.
+But I have changed my attitude and have removed much resentment from my life and replaced it with gratitude.
 I can now look back and instead of resenting all the social disconnect I experienced, I can visualize each and every person who showed me kindness, whether it be for a day, or spanned over months or years, and I feel gratitude for them.
 I am grateful for every little or big part of themselves they gave to me.
-Even the worst of the worst mums from my daughters’ school provided me with great material for my book!
+Even the worst of the worst mums from my daughters’ school provided me with a plethora of material for my memoir!

 Out of necessity, I have sacrificed something I always valued, but I do not feel bad for myself nor think I have settled for some inferior life.
 I am proud I have learned how to be happy, without placing that power in other people’s hands, to abuse if they choose.
 Instead, I sit out the back amongst my lettuce and parsley and listen to the birds.
-And if I am spinning out of control, I go for a walk to a nearby park and Tim carefully stitches me back together, again.
-I am so fortunate to have a happy marriage and children at home, so I always have good company.
+And if I am spinning out of control, I go for a walk to a nearby park and Tim carefully stitches me back together again.
+I am so fortunate to have a happy marriage and children at home, so I always have great companionship.
 It took me an awfully long time to realize how blessed I am and to fully appreciate my home life.
 I do not need more.

-And if I do something online-society deems unacceptable, and I am cancelled, I could now walk away, and be content with myself and my life.
-Is not that the goal?
+And if I do something online that society deems unacceptable, and I am cancelled, I could now walk away, and be content with myself and my life.
+Is that not the goal?
 To be happy with what we have.

 I am no longer on a desperate, unending journey for acceptance from others to prove I am good enough.
 Because…